mattiatritto/CodeAnalytics/README.md

    Install the `gcloud` CLI by following the instructions at the [official documentation](https://cloud.google.com/sdk/docs/install).

 2. **Create a new Google Cloud project**:
-   Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project, named CodeAnalytics
+   Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project, named codeanalytics

 3. **Enable required services**:
    Enable the following APIs and services in your project: